-In order to encourage more people to save for their retirement, the government has been gradually phasing in compulsory workplace pensions for eligible workers.
-Under the scheme, all employers must automatically enrol all eligible workers into a qualifying pension scheme.
-There will ultimately be a minimum overall contribution rate of 8% of each employee's qualifying earnings, of which at least 3% must come from the employer.
+In order to encourage more people to save for their retirement, the government has introduced compulsory workplace pensions for eligible workers.
+Under auto-enrolment, all employers must automatically enrol all eligible workers into a qualifying pension scheme.
+From April 2019 there is generally a minimum overall contribution rate of 8% of each employee's qualifying earnings, of which at least 3% must come from the employer.
 The balance is made up of employees' contributions and associated tax relief.